 The exact dates of stations are not known.
 The Tropic article does describe the sequence (listed above), which at times varies from Neil's recollection many years later.

 While in Michigan, Rogers broadcast football and basketball games for Albion College.

 Sarasota, FL (1973)

-WSPB 1450 (Sarasota, FL) – According to the Miami Herald, this is where Neil began his talk radio career.
+According to the Miami Herald, Neil began his talk radio career at WSPB 1450 in Sarasota, FL.

 In 1973, Rogers moved to Sarasota, where quite by accident he did his first talk radio show.
 The station hired a retiree from Pittsburgh to do a talk show, but on his first day, the fellow couldn't figure out to work the phone and his guest didn’t show up.
 The second day, the retiree's blood pressure soared and his nose bled.
 Rogers, who was spinning records at the station, came to the rescue.